apache/pulsar/site2/docs/io-kafka-source.md

 Topic compaction and partition routing use the Pulsar key, that contains the Kafka key, and so they are driven by the same value that you have on Kafka.

-When you are consuming data from the Pulsar topic you can use the KeyValue schema, this way you can decode properly the data.
+When you consume data from Pulsar topics, you can use the `KeyValue` schema.
+In this way, you can decode the data properly.
 In case you want to access the raw key you can use the Message#getKeyBytes() API.

 ### Example